 Christine Appah is a senior staff attorney in the Environmental Justice Program at New York Lawyers for the Public Interest.
 She works on environmental health and sustainability issues for community organizations.
 Christine serves on New York City’s OneNYC Advisory Board and was recently appointed to the City’s Environmental Justice Advisory Board.
 She began her legal career at the Legal Aid Society and previously served as a regional director at the New York State Division of Human Rights.
 Christine graduated magna cum laude from The City College of New York and earned her law degree from Duke University School of Law.

-Kimber Bogard is the Senior Vice President for Strategy and Programs at the New York Academy of Medicine where she leads the strategic visioning process and oversees research, evaluation, policy, and community programs.
-A developmental psychologist by training, Kimber has worked with numerous organizations that support children’s health and cognitive, affective, and behavioral development from early childhood through the high school years.
-In 2006, she received her PhD from Fordham University in applied developmental psychology, and her master’s degree from Columbia University.
+Kimber Bogard is the Senior Vice President for Strategy and Programs at The New York Academy of Medicine where she leads the strategic visioning process and oversees research, evaluation, policy, and community programs.
+A developmental psychologist by training, Kimber has worked with numerous organizations that support children’s health and cognitive, affective, and behavioral development from early childhood through their high school years.
+In 2006, she received her PhD from Fordham University in applied developmental psychology and her Master’s degree from Columbia University in human development.

 Sara Bronin is an architect, attorney, and professor at UConn Law School, focusing on property, land use, and historic preservation issues.
 Some of her scholarship has highlighted how the law must establish solar rights.
 She chairs Hartford’s Planning and Zoning Commission, where she led an award-winning overhaul of the zoning code and drafted the city’s first-ever Climate Action Plan.
 She also chairs Preservation Connecticut.
 Among other consulting, she helped build the $180 million 360 State Street projects and a mixed-use LEED-Platinum building in downtown New Haven.
 She has also spearheaded litigation to protect significant historic assets, including the Lebanon Town Green.